This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Chili Powder, Ground Cumin, Dried Basil: These spices are non-negotiable for maximum flavor.
-Adjust the quantities to suit your taste buds, but they’re crucial for that signature chili kick.
+• Chili Powder, Ground Cumin, and Dried Basil: These spices give the chili its bold, warm flavor.
+Adjust amounts to your taste.

-• Optional Toppings: Elevate your dish with some shredded cheddar and a dollop of sour cream.
+• Optional Toppings: Add shredded cheddar cheese or a spoonful of sour cream for extra richness.

 Recipe Variations

-• Creamy Chicken Chili: For a more luxurious texture, stir in half a cup of coconut milk or heavy cream during the last 5 minutes of simmering.
-This adds a silky richness that complements the robust flavors of the chili.
+• Creamy Chicken Chili: Stir in ½ cup of coconut milk or heavy cream during the last 5 minutes of cooking for a rich, smooth texture.

-• Tex-Mex Chicken Chili: Add a southwestern flair by including a quarter cup of cooked black beans and a quarter cup of corn to the chili.
-Toss in a quarter teaspoon of smoked paprika or taco seasoning for that extra Tex-Mex vibe.
-Garnish with chopped fresh cilantro and a lime wedge for a burst of freshness.
+• Tex-Mex Chicken Chili: Stir in ¼ cup black beans and ¼ cup corn, plus a pinch of smoked paprika or taco seasoning.
+Garnish with fresh cilantro and a lime wedge for a southwestern flavor.

-2. Add Tomatoes and Spices: Once the vegetables are soft, stir in a can of diced tomatoes along with a pinch of dried basil.
-Let this mixture cook for a few more minutes to blend the flavors.
+2. Add Tomatoes and Basil: Pour in the diced tomatoes and add a pinch of dried basil.
+Simmer for a few minutes to blend the flavors.

 Expert Tips